lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_red_part_2_see.md

 # MTL Red Part 2

-# Today we're modeling to learn from calculated team parameters.
+# Today we're modeling to learn how to calculate team parameters.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->